Winter Solstice

 Light a Fire

 Fire is the ancient element of the sun and the light.
 Fire both consumes and nourishes.
 At the winter solstice, we light a fire to burn all the old cords, actions and vows.
 Everything that has been used up, and we are now ready to say ‘fare well’ to.
-You can even write your thoughts on a piece of paper and throw them on the fire.
+You can also write your words on a piece of paper and throw them on the fire.
 Find more inspiration on the fire ritual here.

 Do you have any traditions or rituals around the Winter Solstice or the coming New Year?
 Please share your stories or tips in the comments below.